 For better or worse, search engine optimization has never been a slow-moving field.
-For K-12 brands and organizations marketing to schools and educators, keeping up with Search and Google trends and changes can seem like a part-time job all by itself.
+For brands and organizations desiring to stay visible in search engines, keeping up with Search and Google trends and changes can seem like a part-time job all by itself.

 What Are Zero-Click Searches?

 “Zero-click searches,” also referred to as “no click search results,” is a term that describes when Google answers the query directly at the top of the search results.
 This type of search concludes in zero clicks being driven to an actual website.
 And why would a click be necessary if a user gets what they need?
 Case in point: